 - Step 5: After all of the honey has dissolved, add one additional gallon of room temperature water to the pot.
 Cool the tea to 70 degrees (ideally, using an immersion chiller).
-Once 70 degrees add a small packet of bread yeast.
+Once 70 degrees add a small packet of bread yeast -or yeast of choice.

 - Step 6: Transfer to glass carboy or food safe plastic fermentation bucket.
 Cap with an airlock.
 Allow to ferment for 7-10 days at 70 -75 degrees F.

 - Step 7: Siphon (not pour) into copper still.
 Leave lees (dead yeas and other sediment) behind in carboy.
 Be careful to not over fill the still.
 The vapor cone should not contain liquid.

 - Step 8: Distill, making healthy heads and tails cuts.